shama/peerdep/README.md

 ## usage

-In your module/plugin's `package.json`, define your `peerDependencies` as normal but include this `peerdep` script:
+Install with `npm install peerdep --save` and then in your module/plugin's `package.json`, define your `peerDependencies` as normal but include this `peerdep` install script:

 ```json
 {